PS Plus classic games sound much better than we thought

 While the PS Plus rebrand doesn't go live until May 24 in Asia, arriving next month for everywhere else, individual games have begun releasing in these territories already.
 Spotted by a ResetEra user (credit to Push Square), it's now been confirmed that each PS1 game comes with numerous display options, testing this on Oddworld: Abe's Oddysee.

-Firstly, this confirms that PS1 games will support their native resolutions, allowing for 4:3 and 16:9, alongside a stretched option.
-Secondly, each game also comes with three different visual filters.
-Aside from the default setting, you've also got 'Modern', though it's unclear what this does exactly, and 'Retro Classic', which essentially acts as a CRT filter.
+Firstly, this confirms that PS1 games will support their native resolutions, ignoring your TV size.
+It also allows for 1:1, 4:3 and 16:9, square pixels, and a stretched option called Wide Zoom.
+Each game also comes with three different visual filters.
+Aside from 'Default', you've also got 'Modern', and 'Retro Classic'.

+Since this news emerged, YouTuber Mystic has offered a detailed breakdown on these new features, which you can view above.
+When it comes to visual filters, he describes default setting as "sharp and bright," that Retro Classic implements a "CRT-like filter," and Modern is mostly similar to the default choice, but it's not quite as bright.

 However, this doesn't appear to apply to PSP games.
 Alongside Oddworld: Abe's Oddysee, Ridge Racer 2 was also released individually, another game that wasn't previously confirmed by PlayStation last week.